This documentation is for a development version of IPython. There may be significant differences from the latest stable release.

 More general information about installing Python packages can be found in Python’s documentation.

-If you have setuptools or pip, the easiest way of getting IPython is to simply use easy_install or pip:
+If you have setuptools or pip, the easiest way of getting IPython is to simply use pip:

 $ pip install ipython

-If you don’t want to use easy_install, or don’t have it installed, just grab the latest stable build of IPython from here.
+If you don’t want to use pip, or don’t have it installed, just grab the latest stable build of IPython from here.
 Then do the following:

 $ tar -xzf ipython.tar.gz $ cd ipython $ python setup.py install